ponzu-cms/ponzu/docs/src/CLI/General-Usage.md

 automatically managed using Let's Encrypt (https://letsencrypt.org)

 Optional flags:

 - `--port` sets the port on which the server listens for HTTP requests [defaults to 8080]
 - `--https-port` sets the port on which the server listens for HTTPS requests [defaults to 443]
 - `--https` enables auto HTTPS management via Let's Encrypt (port is always 443)
 - `--dev-https` generates self-signed SSL certificates for development-only (port is 10443)
+- `--docs` runs a local documentation server in case of no network connection
+- `--docs-port` sets the port on which the docs server listens for HTTP requests [defaults to 1234]

 Example:
 ```bash